-If you’ve decided to ditch cable or satellite service, you’ll want to consider investing in a reliable HDTV antenna for your home.
-A quality HD antenna can pick up over-the-air programming from popular networks like ABC, CBS, NBC, FOX, the CW, and a host of others for free — without the hassles or rental restrictions of an unwieldy outdoor antenna.
+If you’ve decided to ditch cable or satellite service, you’ll want to consider adding a reliable HDTV antenna to your cord-cutting arsenal.
+A quality HD antenna can pick up over-the-air programming from popular networks like ABC, CBS, NBC, FOX, the CW, and a host of others for free — without the hassles of cable.

 At a glance